dotnet/docs/docs/machine-learning/tutorials/movie-recommmendation.md

 > [!NOTE]
 > This method will give you an error until you add a return statement in the following steps.

+Initialize your data path variables, load the data from the *.csv files, and return the `Train` and `Test` data as `IDataView` objects by adding the following as the next line of code in `LoadData()`:

+[!code-csharp[LoadData](../../../samples/machine-learning/tutorials/MovieRecommendation/Program.cs#LoadData "Load data from data paths")]

+Data in ML.NET is represented as an [IDataView class](xref:Microsoft.Data.DataView.IDataView). `IDataView` is a flexible, efficient way of describing tabular data (numeric and text).
+Data can be loaded from a text file or in real time (e.g. SQL database or log files) to an `IDataView` object.

-Use the [LoadFromTextFile()](xref:Microsoft.ML.TextLoaderSaverCatalog.LoadFromTextFile%60%601%28Microsoft.ML.DataOperationsCatalog,System.String,System.Char,System.Boolean,System.Boolean,System.Boolean,System.Boolean%29) method to define the data schema.
+The [LoadFromTextFile()](xref:Microsoft.ML.TextLoaderSaverCatalog.LoadFromTextFile%60%601%28Microsoft.ML.DataOperationsCatalog,System.String,System.Char,System.Boolean,System.Boolean,System.Boolean,System.Boolean%29) defines the data schema and reads in the file.
 It takes in the data path variables and returns an `IDataView`.
 In this case, you provide the path for your `Test` and `Train` files and indicate both the text file header (so it can use the column names properly) and the comma character data separator (the default separator is a tab).

-Initialize your data path variables, load the data from the *.csv files, and return the `Train` and `Test` data as `IDataView` objects by adding the following as the next line of code in `LoadData()`:

-[!code-csharp[LoadData](../../../samples/machine-learning/tutorials/MovieRecommendation/Program.cs#LoadData "Load data from data paths")]

 Add the following as the next two lines of code in the `Main()` method to call your `LoadData()` method and return the `Train` and `Test` data: